 The cable pull-through (with rope) is a very effective exercise for the hamstrings and glutes that are located on the lower posterior chain, in addition to developing proper hip movement.
 These muscles are important for physical or athletic performance and for filing out those jeans too!

 This is a simple exercise and anyone can do it effectively with proper form.
 But the great thing about using cables is that they keep constant tension on the muscle and this is a necessary component of muscle hypertrophy.

-The cable pull-through is a great posterior chain exercise variation which is a great addition to any workout routine, and it’s ideal for lifters of all levels of experience.
+The cable pull-through is a great addition to any workout routine, and it’s ideal for lifters of all levels of experience levels.
 So, try it out and see how it improves your leg development!

 In This Exercise: